 The truth is, there are about 6 to 9 books I’ve read that I can honestly say changed my outlook and improved my life in some way.
 I can’t possibly retain that information and motivation for forever so the key is to take time each year and re-read those six books again.
-If you are a frugal loving mom, these are 6 books you should read every single year!
+If you are a mom seeking some serious inspiration in every area of your life- these are ones you need to own and read more than once.
+Here are 6 books you should read every single year.

 PS- If you laugh at the prospect of having time to read in the midst of your crazy hectic life I personally use Audible all the time because I can listen to books while I clean, cook, commute or exercise.
 You can Try Audible and Get Two Free Audiobooks by using my link!